thethirdswan/thethirdswan.github.io/README.md

 # Main Website
 This is the website I made for myself, with a little monologue inside.
-This is a legacy main website of mine, now my main is [this website](https://thethirdswan.com), and its [repository](https://github.com/thethirdswan/thethirdswan-blog).
+This is a legacy main website of mine, now my main is [this website](https://thethirdswan.com).